emrahhcan/SocialApp/README.md

         };

 * Last, there are two steps to get done.
-* * The first, open the terminal/bash then type "npm start" when you are in the main folder.
+* * The first, open the terminal/bash then type "cd server", add Node Modules(type "npm init" to terminal), and start with "npm start" command when you are in server folder.
-* * The second, type "cd client" commands to the terminal to go into client folder, and type "npm start" to terminal when you are in client folder.
+* * The second, type "cd .." come back to main folder then type "cd client", add Node Modules(type "npm init" to terminal), and command to the terminal to go into client folder, and type "npm start" to terminal when you are in client folder.
-* Do not forget to add Node Modules into the main(Server side) folder as well as into the client folder.
+* Do not forget to add Node Modules into Server folder as well as into the client folder.

 # Notes

 Every thing except client folder belong to server side.
 Long story short, I deployed the back-end part of app on Heroku, and front-end (Client side) on Netlify.

 There are some small bugs which will be fixed soon, and one of them is you need to refresh the page to see delete icon and your name on the navbar after you login.

+Seeing on the local machine needs a lot of work to do, so you can kindly visit the given URL above.